 \item[IV.]
-Special conditons that hold for the solutions of the differential equations should also hold for the solutions of the finite difference scheme. \item[V.] The scheme should not introduces spurious solutions. \end{enumerate} The NSFD scheme incorporates the principle of Dynamical Consistency.
+Special conditions that hold for the solutions of the differential equations should also hold for the solutions of the finite difference scheme. \item[V.] The scheme should not introduces spurious solutions. \end{enumerate} The NSFD scheme incorporates the principle of Dynamical Consistency.

-A very important characteristic of dynamical systems, especially in those of biological interest, is that all solutions must remain non-negative in order to maintain the problem well-posed, from biological and mathematical points of view.
-A method that respects the Mickens rules (I to V) and preserves the solution positivity is called Positive and Elementary Stable Non standard (PESN) method.
-The appropriate non-local approximation that provides a such scheme is constructed by using the indications suggested by Patankar \cite{patankar}.
-Applying these measures, the discrete scheme will comply with the physical properties of the differential equations, without any restriction on the step size $\Delta t$.
+A very important characteristic of dynamical systems, especially in those of biological interest, is that all solutions must remain non--negative in order to maintain the problem well--posed, from biological and mathematical points of view.
+A method that respects the Mickens rules (I to V) and preserves the solution positivity is called Positive and Elementary Stable Nonstandard (PESN) method.
+The appropriate non--local approximation that provides a such scheme is constructed by using the indications suggested by Patankar \cite{patankar}.
+Applying these expedients, the discrete scheme will comply with the physical properties of the differential equations, without any restriction on the step size $\Delta t$.

-\section{An elementary application: the logistic population model}
+\section{An Elementary Application: the Logistic Population Model}

-The logistic equation, originally due to Pierre Francois Verhulst \cite{verhulst}, is the law that regulates with good approximation the growth rate of a certain population number as function of time.
+The logistic equation, originally due to Pierre Fran\c{c}ois Verhulst \cite{verhulst}, is the law that regulates with good approximation the growth rate of a certain population number as function of time.
 The model is based on the assumption that the population evolves in an environment with limited resources with no immigration or emigration phenomena.
-Let $x(t)$ the population at instant $t$, the law that regulates it can be expressed from the following first-order autonomous ODE:
+Let $x(t)$ the population at instant $t$, the law that regulates it can be expressed from the following first--order autonomous ODE:

 where $E$ is the \textit{carrying capacity} of the system and $r$ is the \textit{intrinsic growth rate} ($r=b-d$, where $b$ is the instantaneous birth rate and $d$ the instantaneous death rate); also we assume $r,\,k>0$.
-The eq. (\ref{eq:logistic}) is the same as (\ref{eq:differential_equation}) assuming $\xi=x(t)$ and $f$ coinciding with the right hand term.
-In this equation the term $rx(t)$ is the intrinsic population growth rate, while $-rx^2(t)/E$ is the self-limitating term.
-These two factors of $f$ have opposite signs then $f$ can be greater, lesser or equal to zero: this determines respectively the increase, the decrease or the constancy of the population.
+The eq. \eqref{eq:logistic} is the same as \eqref{eq:differential_equation} assuming $\xi=x(t)$ and $f$ coinciding with the right hand term.
+In this equation the term $rx(t)$ is the intrinsic population growth rate, while $-rx^2(t)/E$ is the self--limitating term.
+These two factors of $f$ have opposite sign then $f$ can be greater, lesser or equal to zero: this determines respectively the increase, the decrease or the constancy of the population.